Reginald Dixon: 1960s

 In July 1966, the Reading Eagle newspaper of Reading, Pennsylvania, US, reported "There are many places in the U.S where people go to dance to the music of big orchestras, such as the Hollywood Palladium or New York's Roseland Ballroom, but in England, as many as 2,500 dancers and 4,000 spectators on a single evening patronise the Tower Ballroom in Blackpool to hear Reginald Dixon play the organ".
 In the same year, Dixon was awarded an MBE for his services in entertaining the public and radio listeners the world over.
 At the ceremony in Buckingham Palace, while pinning on his medal, Queen Elizabeth II said to him, "I have often listened to you, you must have been there [at the Tower Ballroom] for a long time now".
 Dixon replied, "Yes ma'am.
 I have been there since March 1930, but it does not seem as long as that".

 In 1969, he was also awarded by the BBC for the years of pleasure he had given to millions.
 The same year, Dixon announced his retirement from his Tower Ballroom post in order to spend more time with his family.

 At the end of the season, Dixon retired from playing for dancing at the Ballroom, but continued to play for Sunday concerts as normal.
 It was on 29 March (Easter Sunday) 1970 that he gave his final concert on the Tower Ballroom Wurlitzer, an event which was recorded and broadcast by the BBC, and he was also interviewed by Robin Richmond for the BBC's The Organist Entertains.

 Retirement

 Dixon's retirement from the Tower did not mean retirement altogether.
 He was still broadcasting to a very large audience, and he was also on tour across the UK and Europe, fulfilling engagements with various organ societies and clubs, determined to see the organ's survival.
 While in the Netherlands, he was also on radio and TV, as well as making a new LP.
 In addition, he had requests from both the US and Australia to conduct tours.

 He died on 9 May 1985 in Blackpool, aged 80.
 He was cremated at Carleton Crematorium, Blackpool.

 Discography

-Between 1932 and 1958, Reginald Dixon released some 296 records on 78rpm discs which the table below lists.
-It does not include releases on 45rpm, 33⅓rpm or cassette releases.
+Between 1932 and 1958, Reginald Dixon released some 296 records on 78 rpm discs which the table below lists.
+It does not include releases on 45 rpm, 33⅓ rpm or cassette releases.

 Release year is listed month/year.